 As the name suggests, this leash is retractable, which means you can reel in your dogs if you’re hiking over treacherous terrain, but let it out again when it’s safe for it to explore (up to 16-ft away).
 What’s more, it’s available in a range of sizes designed to fit dogs that weigh anything from 18-110 lbs.

-Overall, if you want to give your dog some freedom, but also want the power to reign things in when needed, this is one of the best leashes out there.
+Overall, if you want to give your dog some freedom, but also want the power to reign things in when needed, this is one of the best dog leashes we have found.

 If your dog is pretty well behaved, but you like to hike around dusk and your route home takes you by some roads, then we definitely recommend the Chai’s Choice Reflective Leash.